janaki-217/quantum-path-planning-for-logistics-fleet-optimization/README.md

-Perfect 👍 You want a *GitHub-style documentation (README.md)* for your *Customer Routing / Nearest Neighbor vs Long Route* project, based on the CVRP reference you provided.

-Here’s a polished version you can directly use for your repo 👇

----

 # Vehicle Route Visualization (Long Route vs Shortest Route)

 This project demonstrates how to visualize and compare *different routing strategies* for delivery customers using Python.